Know before you go

 - In winter watch wading birds such as curlew, redshank and snipe off the shore.

-- All any time of year look out for Lancastrian whitebeam and take in the fine views over Morecambe Bay.
+- Any time of year look out for Lancastrian whitebeam and take in the fine views over Morecambe Bay.

-Humphrey Head is a limestone promontory which is important both for its flora and fauna and for its geological exposures.
-The nature reserve covers the western cliffs, which have the main botanical interest and the fields on top of the head,.
-Humphrey Head wood is not part of the reserve but has some old stunted oak trees and in spring is a carpet of bluebells and wood anemones..
+Humphrey Head wood is not part of the nature reserve but has some old stunted oak trees and in spring is a carpet of bluebells and wood anemones.